First-Time Buyer Conveyancing

 The Conveyancing Quality Scheme

-Our residential conveyancing solicitors are accredited under the Law Society’s Conveyancing Quality Scheme (CQS).
+Our residential conveyancing team are accredited under the Law Society’s Conveyancing Quality Scheme (CQS).
 It means you can be confident that we have the expertise to advise you and provide excellent service.

 The CQS standard requires firms to maintain the highest standards of practice management and provide excellent client care.